Medication therapy management: Effectiveness

-Avoiding Common Mistakes
+Avoiding common mistakes

 Mistakes occur even when the best intentions are there.
 The most frequent error?
 Doses were skipped since life became hectic.
 Set two reminders to avoid this: one for when you are supposed to take your medication and another for fifteen minutes afterward.
 Your phone will continue to buzz until you swipe "Taken" or "Snooze" if you have not taken it by then.
 Cutting tablets or chewing capsules without first verifying is another risk.
 Since many contemporary drugs are extended-release formulations, which dissolve gradually over several hours, shattering them can release the entire dosage at once, increasing the possibility of adverse consequences.
 "Can I split or open this capsule?" is a question you should always ask your pharmacist.
 They will be aware of which medications should remain unchanged and which can be safely altered.
 Lastly, be mindful of drug interactions.
 Your prescription drugs may interact with common over-the-counter pain medications, grapefruit juice, and St. John's Wort.
 Keep a current inventory of all the medications you use, both prescription and over-the-counter, including herbal supplements and allergy pills, and present it to your doctor or pharmacist at every appointment.
 Use an online interaction checker or just give your pharmacist a call if you are ever worried; they are trained to identify risky combos before they hurt you.